 Before these fabulous teaching points though your Instructor should demonstrate the exercise for you all once or twice *with good technique*.

 The class structure should make sense.
-You should start with a warm up, a main workout and finish with a cool down.
+You should start with a warm up, move onto the main workout (which could be in multiple parts) and finish with a cool down.